Here are some simple tips to make your homeschooling sessions more fun and enjoyable.

 Giving your kids their favorite snack after they finish their activities is a

 good way to reward them.
-You can order the food or drink that they like but it’s also superb if you can prepare a snack yourself.
-Either way, serving their favorite food is also another way of saying
+You can order the food or drink that they like but

-“you’re doing well.”
+“You’re doing well.”

 Epilogue